OrbitalEnterprises/eve-esi-client/docs/WalletApi.md

 Get corporation wallet journal

-Retrieve the given corporation&#39;s wallet journal for the given division going 30 days back  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant
+Retrieve the given corporation&#39;s wallet journal for the given division going 30 days back  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant  --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/wallets/{division}/journal/)

 ### Example
 ```java